jonniek/mpv-playlistmanager/README.md

 See demo of script in here: http://puu.sh/pwgzK/de7875be98.mp4

 ## Features
+- __remove old__ ()
+  - Remoes seen entries from the start of the playlist keeping the playlist list readable and navigatable.
+Edit
 - __sort playlist__(CTRL+p)
   - Sorts the current playlist alphabetically based on whole path.
 Stops currently playing file and starts playlist from start of new playlist.
 Option to run at mpv start automatically in settings.
 - __Loadfiles__(P)